In the Beginning

 In 1981, the Neild Museum was dedicated in honor of J. Stapleforte Neild and houses a broad collection of artifacts that illustrate farm life in Dorchester, from colonial times to the present.
 It highlights the connection of work and family, showing them interwoven even today.
 In the mid 1980s, the Goldsborough Stable was moved from Shoal Creek Manor to its present location on the LaGrange Avenue side of the campus.
 This space educates about the many roles that early farmers had to perform in order to maintain their properties and equipment.

 By 2007, in need of more space once again, the Robbins Heritage Center was added, gaining more than 1600 square feet of exhibit space.
 This museum holds exhibits about Native American History, the Earliest Settlers, Indentured and Enslaved, Marine Trades, Hunting and Trapping and more.
+This area of our campus is being updated to include an entire historical timeline from the history of the Natives, to the earliest settlers, indentured and enslaved people up through today.
 The Todd Research Center is located in this space and is very helpful to those searching family history or items of regional interest.
 A Waterfront Walkway was completed in 2009 and gives a marsh and water vista to visitors.

-The campus that is the home of the Dorchester County Historical Society, Inc. is known as the Museums and Gardens of Dorchester County.
+Our campus is known as the Heritage Museums and Gardens of Dorchester.

 1003 Greenway Drive Cambridge, Maryland 21613 410.228.7953 firstname.lastname@example.org